 - Road Diet A road diet would have multiple benefits.
 Reducing the number of travel lanes from four to two would have a dramatic effect on vehicular speeds.
 Caltrans has expressed operational concerns with a road diet in the past.
-If a road diet moves forward a more focused study could show that a road diet is viable for a portion of the corridor. - Bulb-outs & Wider Sidewalks Narrow the roadway to slow down motorists as they enter areas with higher levels of pedestrian activity. - Roundabout Intersections The intersection geometry associated with a roundabout forces motorists to reduce speed.
+If a road diet moves forward a more focused study could show that a road diet is viable for a portion of the corridor. - Curb Bulb-outs & Wider Sidewalks Bringing the pedestrian closer to the travel way prior to crossing will make the motorists more aware of the roadside environment and cause speeds to reduce.
+Wider Sidewalk will allow higher levels of pedestrian activity. - Roundabout Intersections The intersection geometry associated with a roundabout forces motorists to reduce speed.
 Strategically placed roundabouts along the Fourth, Fifth, and Sixth Street corridors could have a large impact. - Enhanced Streetscape & Landscape Features Creating a more attractive corridor filled with trees and enhanced paving encourages motorists to slow down and observe their surroundings. - Placing a Higher Priority on Transit Facilities Interaction with bus transit along the corridor results in more people at the stops and more buses along the route.
 While buses do pose a minor operational hindrance, the reduction in vehicular speed along the corridor provides an excellent safety benefit.